Trudeau looks to Biden for help in dispute with China

 The U.S. is seeking Meng’s extradition on fraud charges and her extradition case is before the Canadian courts.
 Her arrest severely damaged relations between China and Canada.
 China has also sentenced two other Canadians to death and suspended canola imports.

+Trudeau tweeted that be spoke to Biden and congratulated the president-elect on his victory.
+He wrote that they talked about number of issues including the coronavirus pandemic, climate change and the detained Canadians.

+Trudeau earlier said China’s attempt at coercive diplomacy by imprisoning two Canadians in retaliation for the arrest of a top Huawei executive isn’t working.

+“Their approach of coercive diplomacy is ineffective,” Trudeau said at a news conference.
 “I am extremely confident that the incoming administration will continue to be a good partner to Canada and other nations around the world as we look to impress upon China that the approach they are taking is simply not working.”

 Trudeau said Kovrig and Spavor have been arbitrarily detained for over 700 days.

 Meng, the chief financial officer of Huawei Technologies, is living in a luxury Vancouver home while her extradition case continues in British Columbia court.
-Washington wants her extradited to the U.S. to face bank fraud charges.
 The U.S. accuses Huawei of using a Hong Kong shell company to deceive banks and do business with Iran in violation of U.S. sanctions.

+A senior Canadian government official said the majority of the Biden-Trudeau call was about the pandemic.

+The official, who spoke on condition of anonymity as they were not authorized to speak publicly about the call, said the U.S.-Canada border, which remains closed to nonessential travel, was also mentioned as a topic to be discussed once Biden is president.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.